Stephen-Gates/service-locations/README.md

 This repository for point data:

-- collects [service location point data](/point-data/) from data.qld.gov.au
+- collects [service location point data](/service-location-source-data/) from data.qld.gov.au
 - analyses the [headers in the source data](/template/header-analysis.csv) and [groups common headers](/template/header-grouping.xls) to help design a template.
 - suggests a [template](/template/service-locations/) to capture service location and related data.
 The template uses the recommendations from the Spatial Data Package Investigation and explores [refinements discussed on the Open Knowledge Forum](https://discuss.okfn.org/t/geo-data-package/6143/25)
-- repackages the service location data into [data packages](/datapackages/) in line with the recommendations
+- repackages the service location data into [point data](/point-data/) data packages in line with the recommendations

 ### Linked Boundary data